v-hearya/OfficeDocs-SkypeforBusiness-Test-pr/server-2013/lync-server-2013-modify-the-global-hosted-voice-mail-policy.md

 1. Start the Lync Server Management Shell: Click **Start**, click **All Programs**, click **Microsoft Lync Server 2013**, and then click **Lync Server Management Shell**.

-2. Run the set-cshostedvoicemailpolicy cmdlet to set the global policy parameters for your environment.
+2. Run the Set-CsHostedVoicemailPolicy cmdlet to set the global policy parameters for your environment.
 For example, run:

-        set-cshostedvoicemailpolicy -Destination ExUM.fabrikam.com -Organization "corp1.litwareinc.com"
+        Set-CsHostedVoicemailPolicy -Destination ExUM.fabrikam.com -Organization "corp1.litwareinc.com"

     Because this command does not specify the policy’s Identity parameter, Windows PowerShell command-line interface sets the following values on the global hosted voice mail policy: